Updated July 15, 2022.

-One of the biggest pieces of legislation you might not have heard about this year amid all the news about the budget reconciliation debate is the National Defense Authorization Act, which recently passed the House.
+One of the biggest pieces of legislation you might not have heard about is the National Defense Authorization Act.

 The NDAA is the country’s annual defense spending authorization bill, setting our military budget for the next year.
-Though lawmakers are getting to it later than normal this year, the Senate is expected to vote on its own version in roughly a month, followed by a conference committee – a group of members from both the House and Senate – combining the two versions into one final bill.
+The House of Representatives puts forward its bill first, then the Senate introduces its own version, followed by a conference committee – a group of members from both the House and Senate – combining the two versions into one final bill.

 But what exactly is in the NDAA?
 How does it work?
 And why does it matter?